What Causes Oil to “Disappear” in Your Car’s Engine

 As your car gets on in age and mileage, it tends to be less good at burning oil.
 If your car burns oil faster and faster that means its lifespan won’t be long unless you plan for a full rebuild eventually.
 That is where an extended warranty pr vehicle service contract comes into play.
 Coverage helps to keep your investment secure even as you document significant oil loss for your car whenever you take it in for maintenance.

 Neither a warranty nor a vehicle service contract covers maintenance and oil changes.
 You need to keep a record of your car’s oil loss on the regular.
-That way, a vehicle protection company will likely cover the eventual necessary repairs should the time comes.
+That way, a vehicle protection company will likely cover the eventual necessary repairs should the time come.